tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 ![Good Direct Knowledge Basis](good-direct-knowledge-basis.svg)

+The system that you see in the diagram above is a *united whole* so cohesive by definition, and you can see that the communication is effective, the system is homogeneous as it can interface with itself, so it works cohesively.
+If we remove the core, you would need workarounds to get by since the lack of fundamentals would fragment the homogeneous whole.
+The core of that system *factorizes* the common mechanism, so it's mathematically elegant.
+See how cool it is when you're also a mathematician?
+I have the luxury of possessing all these insights, knowledge, and skills, it feels superb 😊!.

 If you possess the direct knowledge then you only have to move on small details to learn ordinary knowledge.
 For example, you can easily learn a new tool (that's what an engineer does) like CAD, another game engine, another